devops-java/k8s-resources/ckad/readme.md

 Now api-server delegates to the kubelet of worker node.

 kube-apiserver also available as binaries. run it as service in master node.

+kube-apiserver aware about etcd server host details with the key etcd-servers.kubernets with kubeadm: kubectl get po -n kube-system will show api-server running as a pod. apiserver yaml can be found at /etc/kubernetes/manifest/kube-apiserver.yaml

+none-kubeadm setup: /etc/systemd/system/kube-apiserver.service

+running process of kube-apiserver, grep in ps -aux.
 </pre>